loganmeyer/Demo-1/README.md

 rotating.ino: Arduino program for rotating the robot a set number of degrees, rotating in place and then moving forwards 1 ft.

-Final Arduino Code Straight and Spin.ino: Arduino program for completing the tasks of Demo 1.
-Hard code the desired distance and spin for each test.
+finalDemo1Code.ino: Arduino program for completing the tasks of Demo 1.
+Hard code the desired distance and spin for each test, as well as if the robot is going in a straight line or doing the turning test

 ComputerVision.py: Main Raspberry Pi program to detect an Aruoco marker, and it's angle and distance from the center of the raspberry pi camera.
 The measured angle and a marker detection message is then displayed on an LCD display.